exoplatform/exo-documentation/docs/Manage-Space.rst

 Joining a space
 ~~~~~~~~~~~~~~~~~~

-:ref:`Go to the Spaces page <Access-Space>` and you will see all your spaces and ones
+:ref:`Go to the Spaces page <Access-Space>` and you will see all your spaces and those
 whose :ref:`Visibility <About-space-visibility>` is set to "Visible".

 There are two cases to join a space: